-Instead, advocates promote boxes as a consumerist "choice"- a simple solution for parents (usually mothers) so "desperate" that unless they can dump their newborns anonymously in a box-in-a-wall they will kill them or at least discard them dangerously.
+Instead, advocates promote boxes as a consumerist "choice"-a simple solution for parents (usually mothers) so "desperate" that unless they can dump their newborns anonymously in a box-in-a-wall they will kill them or at least discard them dangerously.
 Proponents simultaneously and seriously claim at box blessings and other public events that these "dangerous" parents love and want to protect their babies not discard or murder them, but may be forced to do so without the "100% anonymity" their company guarantees with the box.
 When asked to provide evidence of the efficacy of baby abandonment boxes, advocates can cite no studies or facts-only an intuitive "we just know."
-The fact is that the number of reported dangerous discard cases throughout the US has remained steady for decades, and there is no proof whatsoever that one baby has been "saved by a box.
-Boxes are simply an easy way to get rid of a problem.
+The fact is that the number of reported dangerous discard cases throughout the US has remained steady for decades.